ArticleFeatureNewsThunderbirds

 Much like the Thunderbirds filming models, pod vehicles were often built with working internal mechanisms for increased realism.

 The building of the pod vehicles mostly fell between Trim and fellow model makers Roger Dicken and Ray Brown, though we may safely presume other members of Thunderbirds‘ special effects crew had a hand in building the pod vehicles.
-Brown, in particular, was a former worker for Mastermodels, which was the company chiefly responsible for the construction of many classic Supermarionation vehicles.
+Brown, in particular, was a former worker for Mastermodels (Space Models), which was another company responsible for the construction of many classic Supermarionation vehicles, outsourced by Century 21 themselves.
 Most of the pod vehicles we see throughout the series were designed for traversing tricky terrain and facing heavy obstacles; thus, they were often conceived as tractor-based vehicles with a strong reliance on caterpillar tracks.

 It would be Brown’s and others’ responsibility to take Meddings’ designs and conjure forth fully working models, usually constructed from wood or fibre glass.
 Amusingly, the pod vehicle models had to be pulled along the miniature set rather than attempt to rely on built-in motors.
 The reason for this was to avoid having the model vehicles travel over the dust-ridden sets, which had caused considerable problems in previous Supermarionation shows!
 Other features included the Mole, surely Thunderbirds‘ most famous and best-loved pod vehicle, being one of the few pod vehicles to have an actual working motor to bring its drill to life, along with chemical tablets placed on the underside of the pod vehicles to create a convincing trail of smoke and dust as they travelled.